COLLEGE

 📘

-A comprehensive guide covering tournament strategy, D1 scoring benchmarks, the complete recruiting timeline, scholarship realities, equipment fitting, and the full roadmap from first swing to signing day.
+A comprehensive guide covering tournament strategy, scoring benchmarks across every division, the complete recruiting timeline for D1, D2, D3, NAIA, and JUCO, scholarship realities, equipment fitting, and the full roadmap from first swing to signing day.
 Free.
 No email required.

 Download Free PDF →